Jkollar116/Uno_Project/README.md

 - `getNumberOfAiPlayers()`: Returns the number of AI players read from the file.
 - `isAllSpecialCards()`: Returns a boolean indicating if all special cards are enabled as read from the file.

+## Start File

+A start file allows you to customize various game settings such as the number of players, number of start cards, available colors, special cards, and number cards.

+To use the start file feature:

+- Open the `startFile.txt` in the root directory of the project.
+- Modify the settings in the `startFile.txt` according to your preferences.

 ## Contributing

 Contributions to this project are welcome.
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.